-Next, let me get the ‘goddess’ thing out of the way.
+Let me get the ‘goddess’ thing out of the way.
 Touya basically lists one woman a day as his ‘goddess of the day.’
 Criteria for this is being female and seeing him on a day.
-Yuki is supposed to be special because she was his ‘everyday’.
+Yuki is supposed to be special because she was his ‘everyday.’
 This doesn’t matter.
 At all.
-But the show keeps pointing it out so there ya go.
+But the show keeps pointing it out, so there ya go.

-Now, this anime annoyed the living hell out of me, but I still watched with intense focus.
-Why?
-Two reasons.
-One was that I read on Nihon anime reviews that Touya was seen as being more despicable than Makoto of School Days.
+One of the reasons I was so interested in this show was that I read on Nihon anime reviews that Touya was seen as being more despicable than Makoto of School Days.
 Not as hated, but more despicable.
 That’s a pretty bold statement seeing as how Makoto was complete garbage.
-Second was simply the anime has a way of keeping your attention.
-I get drawn into dramas like that…

 I haven’t seen season two as of this initial writing, but from what I gather of season one….he’s not as bad as Makoto by a long shot.
 Makoto was a heartless sex fiend who cheated on about five different girls, one claiming she was pregnant, without any remorse or caring whatsoever.
 The only time he ever showed an iota of caring is when he got caught doing something bad and even then it wasn’t much.